-My girl and I headed to Walmart to pick up some car parts.
-Mainly because I knew they would have everything that we needed plus they have an exclusive 5 Box Tops per product promotion going on.
+I like to keep a stash of recyclables in the house for projects.
+I actually have a layer of my mini makerspace cart filled with them.
+But some times, you might need to plan dinner around the parts you need.
+So my girl and I headed to the grocery store for some necessities AND to pick up some car parts.
 It became a cool engineering brainstorming session because I asked her to look for things that could work as the car parts.
 She found some biscuit can tops for wheels and lots of boxes of things like cereal and granola bar.

 - 4 round things (wheels)